How to Easily List WordPress Custom Post Types in a Searchable Table

 Nova Group used Posts Table Pro to make their portfolio project listings accessible and navigable for potential clients.
 The plugin saves them time by automatically listing the ‘Projects’ custom post type in a readable, searchable format:

-Keep reading to learn how to list custom post types on your own WordPress site.
+Keep reading to learn how to list custom post types on your own WordPress site in a CPT table.
 (Hint: It’s really easy!)

 How to easily list WordPress custom post types in a searchable table (in 3 steps)